PiSugar/whisplay-ai-chatbot/README-llm8850.md

 sudo apt install -y cmake
 ```

+Follow the instructions in the [official document](https://docs.m5stack.com/en/guide/ai_accelerator/llm-8850/m5_llm_8850_software_install) to install the drivers for LLM8850.

 ### LLM8850 Whisper ASR

 The [demo project](https://github.com/ml-inory/whisper.axcl) provides a local whisper ASR running on LLM8850.
 However, it's a one-time use command line tool, which will take about 8 seconds to initialize the model each time.